-JASH provides five Educational Programs which comprise our "Continuum of Schools" program to students in grades K- 12.
+JASH provides Educational Programs which comprise our "Continuum of Schools" program to students in grades K- 12.
 Each of these programs help to teach our very young children the concept of different perspectives.

 Japan In A SuitcaseI, II and III for kindergarten through grade 5 teaches young students how to seek alternative viewpoints through easy to comprehend examples.
 The Japan in a Suitcase programs give students in Hawaii's Elementary Schools a chance to understand the concept of Different Perspectives; learn how to ask questions; and how to look at challenges and new ideas from a different point of view.
 By doing this, it is hoped that the children will learn how to view objects and issues from different viewpoints and develop their skill of inquiry to become better thinkers.

 At the high school level, Japan Day, held twice a year, has given public and private high school students an opportunity to gain hands-on experiences with various Japanese cultural activities, such as flower arranging, calligraphy, abacus, bonsai, paper crafts, bon dance, tea ceremony and kimono wearing.
 This program reinforces teachers' classroom lessons.
 The Japan Wizards Competition is a statewide academic team competition that tests high school students on different aspects of Japan, such as geography, transportation, economy, food, education, sports, popular culture, history, religion, culture and language.
 The students who participate in this competition develop learning skills in research, personal responsibility, teamwork and operating under pressure.
 They also gain an understanding of the concept of Different Perspectives by studying and preparing for the competition.
-A total of five winning teams are awarded a one-week trip to Japan to experience in real life what they studied in preparation for the competition and what they learned in the classroom
+A total of four winning teams are awarded a one-week trip to Japan to experience in real life what they studied in preparation for the competition and what they learned in the classroom.